jesperfj/hk-gh/README.md

 A few [hk][1] plugins that let you deploy directly from Github to Heroku.

 This is a working prototype.
-It is not production quality code.
+The purpose is to demonstrate this kind of workflow.

 Assumptions: